stuniel/my-dev-posts/02 - React notes.md

 #### React context

-* there are 3 steps to create and pass context:
+There are 3 steps to create and pass context:
 1. Telling the parent component that we are providing it with context:
 ```jsx
 static childContextTypes = {